Today, w’ere going to talk about the top 10 National Guard Benefits.

 Many of the jobs in the Army National Guard have an equivalent job in the civilian world.
 So when you qualify for an Army National Guard MOS (military occupational specialty), you will receive high quality training that most civilian employers respect.

-Most who served in the National Guard have no problem being hired for an equivalent civilian job because of their training and experience.
+Most people who served in the National Guard have no problem being hired for an equivalent civilian job because of their training and experience.

 Normal people like you and me cannot afford to go without health insurance.
 Just opening the doors to an emergency room can cost $500 or more.